FrankieCheng/eksworkshopguide/README.md

 ## 5.Use [Bottlerocket](Bottlerocket.MD) to create a bottlerocket nodegroup.---(Time: about 10 mins)
+* Create a key pair which can access the bottlerocket node.
-* create a bottlerocket nodegroup.
+* create 2 bottlerocket nodegroups, and one with the SSH.